-ABNR Counsellors at Law (founded 1967) is Indonesia's longest-established law firm, pioneering the development of international commercial law in the country following the reopening of its economy to foreign investment after a period of isolationism in the early 1960s.
-With over 100 partners and lawyers (including three foreign counsels), ABNR is the largest independent, full-service law firm in Indonesia and one of the country's top three law firms by number of fee earners, giving it the scale needed to simultaneously handle large and complex transnational deals across a range of practice areas.
+ABNR Counsellors at Law (ABNR) was founded in 1967 and is Indonesia's longest-established law firm, pioneering the development of international commercial law in the country following the reopening of its economy to foreign investment after a period of isolationism in the early 1960s.
+With around 120 partners and lawyers (including four foreign counsels), ABNR is the largest independent full-service law firm in Indonesia and one of the country's top three law firms by number of fee earners, giving it the scale needed to simultaneously handle large and complex transnational deals across a range of practice areas.
 The firm also has global reach as the exclusive Lex Mundi (LM) member firm for Indonesia since 1991.
 LM is the world's leading network of independent law firms, with members in more than 100 countries.
 ABNR's position as LM member firm for Indonesia was reconfirmed for a further six-year period in 2018.